ryouze/py-template/README.md

 > Features:
 > * Poetry for dependency management, pytest for testing.
 > * CI pipeline on GitHub Actions.
-> * Unlicense by default for unrestricted reuse.
+> * Unlicense by default for unrestricted reuse (no need to credit me).
 >
-> Clone it, rename it, pick a license, and start coding.
-Follow the steps below, then delete this block.
+> I usually download it as a `.zip` to skip all the Git history and metadata.
 >
+> Here are the steps to set it up for your own project.
+>
 > ### 1.
 Pick a license
 >
 > The repo ships with the Unlicense, but the text mentions MIT because most of my own projects use MIT.
-> Replace the `LICENSE` file with MIT, Apache-2.0, BSD-3, or any other license you prefer.
+> Replace the `LICENSE` file in the root of this repository with MIT, Apache-2.0, BSD-3, or any other license you prefer.
 >
 > ### 2.
 Pick a project name
 >